Prakash-sa/low-level-design-ultimatum/README.md

 D – Dependency Inversion (DIP)
 ➜ Depend on abstractions, not concrete classes.
 Example: inject dependencies via constructor or DI container.

+## Common Interview Q&A

+- **Q: What’s the difference between class and instance variables?**
+  - **A:** Class variables are shared across all instances and live in the class `__dict__`.
+Instance variables are unique per object and live in the instance `__dict__`.
+Modifying a class variable via an instance creates a shadowing instance attribute.

+- **Q: When do you choose inheritance vs composition?**
+  - **A:** Use inheritance for strict IS-A relationships and shared behavior contracts.
+Prefer composition to assemble behaviors dynamically and avoid tight coupling; composition is more flexible and testable.

+- **Q: Explain LSP with an example.**
+  - **A:** Subtypes must be usable anywhere the base type is expected.
+A classic violation: making `Square` inherit `Rectangle` and changing width sets height, breaking callers that rely on independent width/height.
+Fix via different abstraction (e.g., `Shape` with area) or avoid misleading inheritance.

+- **Q: What are signs you’re violating SRP?**
+  - **A:** Class changes for multiple reasons (e.g., business rules, logging, persistence).
+Split responsibilities: business service, repository, logger.

+- **Q: What is YAGNI and how do you apply it?**
+  - **A:** Build only what’s needed now.
+Avoid premature generalization, speculative configuration flags, or complex extension points until requirements demand them.

+- **Q: How do you apply KISS in API design?**
+  - **A:** Favor clear, minimal endpoints, predictable inputs/outputs, and consistent error models.
+Reduce optional params; provide sensible defaults and versioning.

+- **Q: What’s DRY vs deduplication trade-off?**
+  - **A:** DRY removes duplication, but over-abstracting can harm readability.
+Extract only cohesive, stable logic; duplicated code that evolves differently may be safer than a leaky abstraction.

+- **Q: Explain Dependency Inversion with a quick example.**
+  - **A:** Depend on interfaces (e.g., `PaymentGateway`) instead of concrete classes (`Stripe`).
+Inject the implementation; high-level modules stay stable while low-level details vary.

+- **Q: How do you design idempotent operations?**
+  - **A:** Use natural keys or request IDs; ensure repeated calls have the same effect (e.g., PUT replaces state, POST with idempotency key prevents duplicates).

 ## Sources